jordalgo/estream/api/estream.md

 # resume

 Set \_isFlowing property to true.
-If an estream is not flowing then any value pushed into it will be stored in the history (if \_keepHistory is also true).
+If a stream is not flowing it will not notify consumers of data and errors.

 Returns **Estream**